THE 320 RESIDENCY

 The 320 Residency is part of the 320 Network of Central Baptist Church, which exists to Build Leaders and Plant Churches.
 The purpose of the 320 Residency is to identify, develop, and send future ministry leaders who will:

-• Serve on staff with future campus launches
+- Serve on staff with future church plants in the 320 Network

 Beginning each July, this two-year program gives residents hands-on ministry experience under the direct supervision, coaching, and discipleship of full-time ministry leaders—all within the context of the local church.
 Upon completion, residents will earn a Master of Christian Studies (MCS) degree from Midwestern Baptist Theological Seminary.